 Buoyed by seeing Mexican art come to life, we tried our hand at colouring in some figures on the exhibition’s massive, collaborative whiteboard… Let’s just say that we’re not going to be getting our own immersive exhibition any time soon!
 Our final stop at Mexican Geniuses was an excellent one: the show boasts a fascinating VR experience that invites you to the afterlife, where Frida and Diego reunite to walk you through a Day of the Dead celebration.
 It’s pretty moving stuff, blending myth and reality in an unforgettable virtual reality experience.

 A day out at Mexican Geniuses is well worth it, regardless of whether you’re an art aficionado, or just want to know more about the life and work of the iconic Frida Kahlo.
-There’s only one potential downside to the exhibition: it’s pushed me dangerously close to booking a spontaneous trip to Mexico…
+There’s only one potential downside to the exhibition, apart from the fact it ends on September 28: it’s pushed me dangerously close to booking a spontaneous trip to Mexico…

 Also published on Medium.